 San Miguel Fair Torremolinos

-The official program of the San Miguel Fair 2021 will start on wednesday 29 at 9:30 pm.
-From then, Torremolinos will live an intense program of parties, concerts and shows in multiple stages both in the city centre and the fairgrounds.
+The official program of the San Miguel fair will on the 28th, at 9:30 pm.
+From there, and for five consecutive days Torremolinos will live an intense program of parties, concerts and shows in multiple stages both in the city centre and the fairgrounds.

-The urban centre joins the festive activities with the celebration of the ‘Day Fair’.
-There will be four simultaneous stages with different gastronomic activities, pop-rock music, flamenco and choirs: Plaza de La Nogalera, Plaza Costa del Sol square, Plaza European Union and Plaza San Miguel.
+The city centre joins the festive activities with the celebration of the ‘Day Fair’.
+There will be four simultaneous stages where there will be different gastronomic activities, pop-rock music, flamenco and choirs at Plaza de La Nogalera, Plaza Costa del Sol square, Plaza European Union and Plaza San Miguel.

 At Plaza La Nogalera there will be live concerts at 1 pm and 7 pm; at Plaza Costa del Sol there will be Flamenco shows at 2 pm, at Plaza Union Europa will be Bar service and music animation and at Plaza San Miguel from Thursday to Sunday there will be performances by Rocieros choirs.